 His ordeal was due to end Saturday, said Gift of the Givers, claiming they had finally secured Korkie’s release at a reduced “settlement fee” of $200,000 after months of negotiating with Al-Qaeda through tribal leaders in the region.

->

-> The US insists it was not informed of the development.
+But the US insists it was not informed of the development.

->

-> “The United States was not aware of the progress of the negotiations between the Gift of the Givers and the Yemeni hostage takers, nor of a promise for Pierre Korkie’s release,” the US embassy in Pretoria said in a statement Monday.
+“The United States was not aware of the progress of the negotiations between The Gift of the Givers and the Yemeni hostage takers, nor of a promise for Pierre Korkie’s release,” the US embassy in Pretoria said in a statement Monday.

->

-> “Moreover, at no time was it apparent that Pierre Korkie was being held in the same space as the American photojournalist Luke Somers.
+“Moreover, at no time was it apparent that Pierre Korkie was being held in the same space as the American photojournalist Luke Somers.
 We moved with the information available in an attempt to save lives.”

 The US intervention came after Somers’ captors released a video last week threatening to behead him.